Guthix/Jagex-Store-5/docs/Disk Store.md

 ![Index Encoding](images/Index.svg)

+If data is removed from the cache the data size can be set to 0.

 ## Data file

 The data file is where the actual cache data is stored.
-The data file is a list of sectors. sectors are of fixed size and multiple sectors can represent a file.
+The data file is a list of sectors. sectors are of fixed size and multiple sectors can represent a container.
 A data file has the following structure:

 ![Data File](images/DataFile.svg)

-sectors are made out of 2 parts.
+Sectors are made out of 2 parts.
 The sector header and the data part.
 The sector header contains the id of the index file it belongs to (the file extension number), the next sector which belongs to the same container, its position in the list of sectors belonging to that